k78ma/quartz/content/Other/Reading List.md

 draft: "true"
 ---
 - Understanding Deep Learning
+- Understand all the nanoGPT speedrun improvements
 - Fastai?
     - Hands on Machine Learning with Scikit-Learn and PyTorch?
 - Start reproducing papers
+    - Understand all the nanoGPT speedrun improvements
 - Reinforcement Learning: An Introduction